-Based on “corporate” and “social” responsibilities, what can companies do for their former or furloughed employees?
-In this article, we will refer to furloughed employees as those employees who will be brought back to work when economic conditions improve.
-There are five primary considerations that an employer must consider in deciding how to help:
+Based on “corporate” and “social” responsibilities, what can companies do for their former or current employees?
+There are five primary considerations that an employer must think about when deciding how to help:

-- What kind of assistance can I provide to either my furloughed employees or possibly a larger group?
+What kind of assistance can I provide to either my employees or possibly a larger group?

-- I may not want to set up or work through a charity.
-Can I still help my furloughed employees and if so, what is the tax implications to the company and to the furloughed employee?
+I may not want to set up or work through a charity.
+Can I still help my employees affected by a natural disaster, and if so, what are the tax implications to the company and the employee?

-There are certain federal requirements that need to be met in order for this to be beneficial to all.
+There are certain federal requirements that need to be met for the help to be most beneficial to all.